pooyanrg/CAB/README.md

 ## Requirement
 follow the requirements and setup instruction as in [**CLIP4IDC: CLIP for Image Difference Captioning**](https://github.com/sushizixin/CLIP4IDC)

+The env.yml file provided includes the conda env configuration for running the code.

 ## Data Preparing

 **For CLEVR-Change**